quantumporium/diceRoll/README.md

 # diceRoll
-This project is a simple implementation off a dice roll. all the code is in diceRoll.py
+This project is a simple implementation off a dice roll.

+# how to make it work
+You need to find the diceRoll.py file

 # what i whant to do next
 1. Improve the source code